OpenRailAssociation/osrd/front/ui/README.md

 3. Run `npm run build-ui`
 4. Run `cd storybook` and `npm start`

 While developing on a package, you need to run the following commands to rebuild the package when a file changes:

 1. Run `cd ui-<name-of-the-project>`
 2. Run `npm run watch`

 ## Testing

+Some components in `osrd-ui` accept a `testIdPrefix` prop to make automated testing easier.

+This prop enables stable data-testid attributes inside the component, useful for E2E (e.g., Playwright) or integration tests.

 To execute the test suite, run `npm run test`.